melanchall/drywetmidi/Docs/articles/tools/Sanitizer.md

         new NoteOffEvent { Channel = (FourBitNumber)5 }));
 ```

-[RemoveEventsOnUnusedChannels](xref:Melanchall.DryWetMidi.Tools.SanitizingSettings.RemoveEventsOnUnusedChannels) property turns on or off removing such channel events that have no effect since ther are no notes on those channels:
+[RemoveEventsOnUnusedChannels](xref:Melanchall.DryWetMidi.Tools.SanitizingSettings.RemoveEventsOnUnusedChannels) property turns on or off removing such channel events that have no effect since there are no notes on those channels:

 ![SanitizingSettings.RemoveEventsOnUnusedChannels](images/Sanitizer/RemoveEventsOnUnusedChannels.png)